Project details

 - Align a gable end on top of two posts on the work surface.

-- Use a rafter square to keep the tops and sides of each post even with the edges of the gable, then drive 1 5/8-inch deck screws through the sheathing and into the posts, as shown, evenly spaced along the length of the post.
+- Use a rafter square to keep each post’s tops and sides even with the gable edges, then drive 1 5/8-inch deck screws through the sheathing and into the posts, as shown, evenly spaced along the post length.

 - Repeat with the other gable end and posts.